-We hear the term, emotional abuse, tossed about quite a bit these days.
-So, lest we make it a dumping ground for every emotional encounter, we must get clear on what is and is not emotional abuse.
+We hear the term emotional abuse tossed about quite a bit these days.
+So, lest we make it a dumping ground for every negative emotional encounter, we must get clear on what is and is not emotional abuse.

 First, let’s talk about what emotional abuse is not.
 It is not emotionally abusive to break up with a partner.
 It is not emotionally abusive to argue with your partner.
 It is not emotionally abusive when someone reacts to what you have done with hurt.
 People react out of their own perceptions, so their reactions do not define your behavior.
 It is also not emotional abuse to speak one’s mind with blunt honesty.
 Perhaps the statement lacks tact, but it is not emotionally abusive.
 Again, just because someone reacts to what has been said with hurt does not mean that one has been emotionally abused.

-It is not emotionally abusive to yell at your partner—this is one that quite often gets blurry.
+It is not emotionally abusive to yell at your partner — this is one that quite often gets blurry.
 So let’s stop and talk about it for a moment.
 Everyone yells sometimes.
 Everyone.
 Frankly, I would be more concerned about someone who could not ever let himself yell than I am about someone who sometimes raises his voice to higher and louder octaves in order to express his emotions.
-So, something that everyone does cannot be considered to be emotionally abusive.
+So something that everyone does cannot be considered to be emotionally abusive.
 Now screaming at someone hysterically in an emotional verbal assault is considered to be emotional abuse.
-But when a husband or wife, or parent and child yell at each other, this is just a normal expression of emotion.
-Once the emotion has expressed, it probably would be a good idea to sit down and talk it out to find a solution to the problem.
+But when a husband and wife, or parent and child, yell at each other, this is just a normal expression of emotion.
+Once the emotion has been expressed, it probably would be a good idea to sit down and talk it out to find a solution to the problem.

-For example: Mary constantly criticizes Tim in hopes that by putting him down she will be able to control his behavior.
-She belittles him when they are alone and she puts him down in front of others.
-When he tries to speak up for himself, or call her on her behavior, she attempts to make him feel like he is crazy, like everyone knows he’s crazy and like no one would ever take him seriously (Gaslighting).
+For example: Mary constantly criticizes Tim in hopes that by putting him down, she will be able to control his behavior.
+She belittles him when they are alone, and she puts him down in front of others.
+When he tries to speak up for himself or call her on her behavior, she attempts to make him feel like he is crazy, like everyone knows he’s crazy, and no one would ever take him seriously (AKA gaslighting).
 She blames him for her unhappiness frequently, holding him responsible for how she feels.
 She takes little to no responsibility for her own choices and behavior.
 She uses a double-standard when it comes to her own behavior, not holding herself accountable when she does the same exact things for which she criticizes him.
-She calls him stupid, inept, dumb and other like names frequently.
+She calls him stupid, inept, dumb, and other like names frequently.
 When he speaks to her relatives or friends, she rolls her eyes in an attempt to manipulate them into disrespecting him.
-She treats him with disdain, even disgust frequently.
+She frequently treats him with disdain and even disgust.
 She threatens to leave him or to stop speaking to him frequently.
 And she refuses to show him affection, giving affection only when he does exactly what she wants.
-She is especially cold, even non-verbal, when she is mad at him.
+She is especially cold, even nonverbal, when she is mad at him.
 Sometimes she goes days or even weeks without speaking to him.
 Mary also goes to other family members and friends of Tim’s to talk to them about Tim, thus isolating Tim from those who would be supportive and could let him know that he is being abused.
 Mary is showing a distinct pattern of emotional abuse that comes at Tim from several different directions:

-The emotional abuse cycle follows the same pattern as the physical abuse pattern, in that once the victim of emotional abuse figures out what’s going on and starts thinking about leaving or seriously calls the abuser on his actions, the abuser will suddenly become very apologetic, romantic and begins to woo her back into the fold.
+The emotional abuse cycle follows the same pattern as that of physical abuse — once the victim of emotional abuse figures out what’s going on and starts thinking about leaving or seriously calls the abuser on his actions, the abuser will suddenly become very apologetic and romantic, trying to woo her back into the fold.
 He will buy flowers, cook suppers, tend to the children, or whatever else he has to do to make her believe that what she thinks she saw, what she believes to be true, is actually false.
-No, he is a perfectly good husband or partner and there is absolutely no reason for her to be thinking about leaving.
+No, he is a perfectly good husband or partner, and there is absolutely no reason for her to be thinking about leaving.
 But as soon as she comes back around and begins to trust that he will no longer emotionally abuse her, he starts back up with the same old abusive patterns.
 Now, it is harder for her to leave, because she has begun to believe in him again.

-Emotional abuse is a painful pattern of serious abuse of which the primary effort is to control someone by playing with their emotions.
+Emotional abuse is a painful and serious pattern of abuse in which the primary effort is to control someone by playing with their emotions.
 We dumb down the implications of emotional abuse by mislabeling minor interactional issues as emotional abuse.